-- Develop a comprehensive understanding of the IGSA Sport Water Polo Rules - Introduce yourself to coaching staff prior to the commencement of the match. - At all times wear the IGSA Sport pink vest. - Display the pink risk warning close to the sign on area. - Make sure ice is available for soft tissue injuries. - Ensure a parent / coach from each team is on bench duty. - Ensure that the referee CHECKS the nails of all players.
-No player/s is allowed to play if the referee does not find their nails suitable.
+- Develop a comprehensive understanding of the IGSA Sport Water Polo Rules. - Make sure you know which grades play with different sized balls. - Introduce yourself to coaching staff prior to the commencement of the match. - At all times wear the IGSA Sport pink vest. - Display the pink risk warning close to the sign on area. - Make sure ice is available for soft tissue injuries. - Ensure a parent / coach from each team is on bench duty. - Ensure that the referee CHECKS the nails of all players (fingers and toes).
+No player is allowed to play if the referee does not find their nails suitable.
 Jewellery is strictly forbidden. - Show the bench duty people how to operate the scoreboard (if applicable). - Sit with them for a small portion of the first quarter to check that all is correct. - Make sure you are aware of what grades require a "shot clock". - You are then not to operate the scoreboard. - Actively supervise the venue. - Liaise with officials to ensure that the IGSA Sport Code of Conduct is maintained. - If the behaviour of any coach is questionable then stand at that end of the pool and observe the coach in question.
-An incident form MUST be completed and you must ring the IGSA Director of Community and Pathways (Vicki Fitzgerald on 0404 109 188) or the IGSA Director of Sport (Matt Mulroney on 0493 092 881) immediately. - At the next break in play (time out or the end of a quarter) liaise with the official and the official may issue a warning (yellow card). - If the behaviour has shown no sign of improving, the referee MAY ask the coach to leave the bench (red card).
-This is in extreme circumstances where the referee feels that the coach fails to heed the warnings and shows gross disrespect to the referee.
-If the coach is unable to find a suitable replacement, the team has no other option but to forfeit the match. - After each match the two captains MUST sign the sheet.
+An incident form MUST be completed and you must immediately ring the IGSA Director of Sport (Kate Howitt on 0412 097 811) or the other IGSA Director of Sport (Matt Mulroney on 0493 092 881) if Kate is unavailable. - At the next break in play (time out or the end of a quarter) liaise with the official and the official may issue a warning (yellow card). - If the behaviour has shown no sign of improving, the referee MAY ask the coach to leave the bench (red card).
+This is in extreme circumstances where the referee feels that the coach fails to heed the warnings and shows gross disrespect to the referee. - After each match the two captains MUST sign the sheet.
 Make sure the captain is aware of the recorded score. - Complete all relevant paperwork and send a digital copy to IGSA Sport on the Saturday.
-The originals should be posted over the weekend.
+Refer to the "Venue Conveners Checklist" contained in this handbook for more detailed information.

-IGSA Sport Water Polo Venues
+IGSA Sport Term 4 Water Polo Venues